Welcome to today's edition of the Rush 24-7 podcast.

 We've gone through them before.

-If uh if Senator Dan Forth were on the Supreme Court today, I'm assuming, I suppose, because I've read this piece that he wrote today in the Washington Post that he would join the ranks of Ginsburg and Suter Breyer and Stevens, claiming there's a wall of separation between church and state, and he would probably agree to strike down all religious symbols and references to God in the public square.
+If Senator Danforth were on the Supreme Court today, I'm assuming, I suppose, because I've read this piece that he wrote today, the Washington Post, that he would join the ranks of Ginsburg and Souter, Breyer and Stevens, claiming there's a wall of separation between church and state, and he would probably agree to strike down all religious symbols and references to God in the public square.

-I mean, once you start down this path that some Americans not acceptable because of their religion, and they then get powerful in politics, it makes them really undesirable.
+I mean, once you start down this path that some Americans are not acceptable because of their religion, and they then get powerful in politics, that makes them really undesirable.

 Where do you stop?